Vital business information includes your customer database, marketing materials and financial records. It is key to the success of your company.

 - Always back up your data regularly.

-- Install up-to-date security software on all your computers and servers and scan regularly for viruses.
+- Install up-to-date security software on all your computers and servers and scan regularly for viruses and other malware.

 - If data is kept on a system connected to the internet, use both software and hardware firewalls to keep out hackers.

 - Consider using encryption to protect your most important information.
-This scrambles the stored data, and is much more secure than simple password protection.
-Microsoft Windows has encryption built in.
+This scrambles the stored data and is much more secure than simple password protection.
+Microsoft Windows and macOS have encryption facilities built in.

 - When using cloud storage, use two-factor authentication, wherever available.